Wild Animals in Stanley Park, Vancouver, BC, Canada | StanleyParkVan.com

 There are no bears in Stanley Park at this time.
 It is possible that a black bear could make it's way into the park, but if it did it would be noticed pretty quickly and removed for safety reasons.

 In the past, there were black bears and polar bears that were in the former zoo.
-The Polar Bear enclosure, minus the polar bears, still exists in Stanley Park today.
+The Polar Bear Enclosure, minus the polar bears, still exists in Stanley Park today.

 Stanley Park Tour